 the church of what's happening now

 Our son Kupai started Kindergarten last week.
 When I woke him up for school the other day I asked him how he had slept.
 He said that it was really frustrating that after we read him his story and kiss him goodnight he thinks about the events of the day.
-He explained that he thinks of some apparently very meaningful things to say about his life “but there’s no one to tell” about these insights, as he is all alone with the lights off in his bedroom.

 When I heard him relate this complaint, the thought of Ryokan, the 18th century Japanese hermit monk flashed into my mind.
 (After all these years of meditation I have come to accept that I do indeed have a monkey mind, and there’s no changing this).
-There is one poem of his I vaguely remembered as my son mentioned this grievance.
-Later that day I looked through his poems and found the poem that had partially come into my mind:

 Light sleep, the bane of old age: